In both Paper Mario and Bug Fables, an important battle mechanic was

 could even attack in that same turn.
 Furthermore, enemies in PM were flipped by jump-type attacks

-as well as a few others like Quake Hammer (and in the second game, Clefts were instead flipped by
+as well as a few others like Quake Hammer (and some, like Clefts and Bristles, were flipped by

 Arpeggio, by default, excludes the flipping mechanic because I don't want players to feel restricted in the types of attacks that they can design, nor Maestri in the types of enemies, as it's a trait pretty specific to Mario and Bug Fables creatures.
 Instead, I made Koopa Shells count as a form of armor, allowing player characters to potentially steal and wear the shells themselves (I've always loved the Blue Shell power-up in NSMB).
 That being said, it is not overly complicated to add flipping back in to a given Arpeggiated game; you could even make it so that anyone who's wearing a Koopa Shell could be flipped, making it suddenly more risky to use them as your own armor.